Ambtion319/vedio-player-app/README.md

-# Video Player App with Silence Skipping, Speed, Volume, Fullscreen, Rewind/Forward, Auto-Rotate, Playlist, Auto-Repeat, Invalid Video Skip, and Timed Transitions

-This video player app includes features for silence-skipping, playback speed control, volume control, fullscreen mode, rewind/forward control, auto-rotation for portrait videos, playlist management, auto-repeat, skipping invalid videos, and timed transitions.
+# Final Version of Video Player App

 ## Features
-- Play video files
-- Toggle silence skipping
+- Silence-skipping toggle
-- Control playback speed
+- Playback speed control
-- Control volume level
+- Volume control
-- Toggle fullscreen mode
+- Fullscreen mode
-- Rewind 10 seconds and forward 10 seconds
+- Rewind and forward controls
-- Auto-rotate portrait videos to landscape mode
+- Auto-rotate for portrait videos
-- Playlist to play multiple videos sequentially
+- Playlist and auto-repeat functionality
-- Auto-repeat playlist from the beginning
-- Skip invalid videos
+- Skipping of invalid videos
-- Timed transitions between videos
+- Timed transitions
+- Settings save/load capability
+- Subtitle loading and display feature

 ## Getting Started
-This project provides a setup for a video player with all the listed features.
+This project is ready for testing on a local development server.

+1. Open `index.html` in a browser.
+2. Use the controls to interact with the video player.

+Note: Ensure all necessary video files and subtitle files are available in the correct folders.